-The Industrial Revolution saw a sudden and insatiable demand for stable oils for machinery and manufacturing, and the emerging middle class wanted to be able to light their homes with clear burning lamps, pinch their waists in whalebone corsets and wear warm furs like the richer classes.
+The Industrial Revolution saw a sudden and insatiable demand for stable oils for machinery and manufacturing, and the emerging middle class wanted to be able to light their homes with clear burning lamps, pinch their waists in whalebone corsets and wear warm furs.

 The flotilla of commerce to tear out of Sydney in October 1810 was just the beginning of the island’s exploitation.
 The next 10 years saw Macquarie Island so heavily plundered the fur seal population was wiped out by 1820.
 Although fur seals began to re-populate the island in the 20th century, there was no record made of which species of seal were found on the island when it was first discovered.
 It is still unknown if the fur seal population on the island in 1810 was a now extinct species, or the species that have since re-populated the island.